ordina-jworks/ordina-jworks.github.io/_posts/2017-09-28-Testing-angular-with-karma.md

 Testing your code is as important as the writing code itself.
 This also counts for frontend applications such as Angular apps.
 Unit testing is one way to do so.
-The goal of these kind of tests is to isolate classes and verify the output of its functions when they are called.
+The goal of these kind of tests is to isolate classes and verify the output of its functions to be what you expect when they are called.
+We also need a tool to run our tests written in TypeScript.
-Karma is a tool that's used to run them.
+Karma is such a tool and can be used to run tests as described in this blog.
 It will open a browser, execute pieces of javascript and report the results back to you.

 Now, I must admit that I’m not too fond of writing tests myself.